Architecture

 A small set of constraints shape every design decision.

 Local-first, not cloud-first.
-The broker, agent registry, and all state live on your machine.
-Nothing phones home.
-A SQLite database is the source of truth, not an API.
+The broker, agent registry, and Scout-owned state live on your machine.
+Nothing phones home by default.
+Local files and databases are the source of truth, not a hosted API.

 Multi-harness.
 Agents run on Claude Code, Codex, or anything that speaks the protocol.
 Scout doesn't assume one execution backend.